 Enables Dynamics 365 App for Outlook.
-With Dynamics 365 App for Outlook, Customer Engagement apps information appears next to a user’s Outlook email messages or appointments.
-They can view information about contacts and leads stored in Customer Engagement apps and add Customer Engagement apps contacts directly from an email message.
-They can also link email, appointment, and contact records to new or existing Customer Engagement apps records, such as opportunity, account, or case records.
+With Dynamics 365 App for Outlook, model-driven apps in Dynamics 365 information appears next to a user’s Outlook email messages or appointments.
+They can view information about contacts and leads stored in model-driven apps in Dynamics 365 and add contacts directly from an email message.
+They can also link email, appointment, and contact records to new or existing records, such as opportunity, account, or case records.
 Dynamics 365 App for Outlook is very simple to deploy and it works with Outlook on the web (included in Office 365) the Outlook desktop client, and Outlook mobile.
 Learn more about Dynamics 365 App for Outlook.

 Enables Exchange folder tracking.
-With folder tracking, users can simply drag email to an Exchange folder to track it automatically in Customer Engagement apps.
+With folder tracking, users can simply drag email to an Exchange folder to track it automatically in model-driven apps in Dynamics 365.
 Folder tracking works on any mobile device that supports Microsoft Exchange, which means users can track email from just about any device.
 Learn more about folder tracking.

 Automatic synchronization.
 When you synchronize records with server-side synchronization, the synchronization happens automatically at the server level.